weefbellington/screenplay/README.md

 ```

 ###View persistence on configuration changes
-By default, when a configuration change occurs, Screenplay recreates and re-attaches the on-screen
+By default, when a configuration change occurs, Screenplay recreates and re-attaches the visible
-views, calling `tearDown` from top to bottom and then `setUp` from bottom to top.
+scenes, calling `tearDown` from top to bottom and then `setUp` from bottom to top.
+This removes the
+reference to the scene's old view and creates a new one to be created.

 If instead you would like a scene to retain its views on configuration changes (keeping any
 instance state intact), override `Scene.teardownOnConfigurationChanges` to return `true`.
 Keep in